Career Timeline of Hunter Biden: Major Achievements and Milestones

 In 2010, the joint promotion of Paradigm Global Advisors by an entity of the troubled Stanford Financial Group hastened the unwinding of the company.

-2011: Board of Directors of World Food Program USA
+2011: Joins Board of World Food Program USA

-From 2011 to 2017, Hunter Biden was on the board of directors of World Food Program USA.
+From 2011, Hunter Biden was on the board of directors of World Food Program USA, a 501(c)(3) charity based in Washington, D.C., that supports the work of the UN World Food Programme.

 In May 2013, Hunter Biden's application for a position in the U.S. Navy Reserve was approved.
-At age 43, Biden was accepted as part of a program that allows a limited number of applicants with desirable skills to receive commissions and serve in staff positions.
-Biden received an age-related waiver and a waiver for a past drug-related incident; he was sworn in as a direct commission officer by his father in a White House ceremony.
+At age 43, he received age and drug-related waivers and was sworn in by his father in a White House ceremony.

 2013: Member of the Board of BHR Partners